Two Dogmas of Empiricism by Willard Van Orman Quine

 Entangled, the first book in my two-book series Ages of Invention opens with a society that is made up of an upper class, the Cartesians (rationalists who follow Renée Descartes) and a lower class, the Hume’ns (empiricists who follow the philosophies of David Hume).
 The second book in the series, Fly Like An Eagle, also examines the two philosophies, representing the two perspectives.

-My evolving philosophy is rationalistic that I call The Theory of Perspectives.
-Perspectives apply to our choice of any number of perspectives [a human might be described as a mammal that can choose perhaps more perspectives than other mammals).
+My evolving philosophy is relational.
+I call it The Theory of Perspectives.
+Perspectives apply to our choice of any number of points of views at complementary boundaries [a human might be described as a mammal that can choose, perhaps, more perspectives than other mammal).
 I believe perspective to be the motive force for self-ordering of universal systems on any number of levels.

-I might have come to seeing dualistic (and greater) perspectives by majoring in thermodynamics that has the perspective of systems and boundaries (a kind of inventory that focuses on both objectivity (positions and position intensities) and subjectivity (the experience of the flow) of problem solving).
+I might have come to seeing dualistic (and greater) perspectives by majoring in thermodynamics that has the perspective of systems and boundaries (a kind of inventory that focuses on both objectivity (positions and position intensities) and subjectivity (the experience of the flow between two points across a boundary).

-In philosophy, empiricism is a theory that states that knowledge comes only or primarily from sensory experience.
+In philosophy, empiricism is a theory that states that knowledge comes only, or primarily, from sensory experience.
 It is one of several views of epistemology, the study of human knowledge, along with rationalism and skepticism.
 (In Entangled, highlighted David Hume as an empiricist: sensation over intellect.
-Renée Descartes is rational or analytical based on abstracts (ex, math)).
+Renée Descartes is rational or analytical based on abstract viewpoints (ex, math)).